dmtg/ha-homepage-server/README.md

 ## 💡 About Homepage
 g
 Homepage is a versatile, self-hosted dashboard that allows you to centralize and manage access to your web services and frequently visited websites.
 Customize it to create a personal or home hub for easy access to all your essential online resources.
-Read more about Homarr [here](https://gethomepage.dev/).
+Read more about Homepage [here](https://gethomepage.dev/).

 ## 🚀 Quick Start